 The Wellcome Trust have a great series of books exploring the complexities of the human condition and one of these is Elif Shafak’s “How to stay sane in an age of division”.
-I’ve written before on how our hopes and fears are being privatised and as a result we end up preferring the quick fixes of consuming, because we fear freedom and that even random acts of kindness are a consequences of this.
+I’ve written before on how our hopes and fears are being privatised and as a result, we end up preferring the quick fixes of consuming, because we fear freedom and that even random acts of kindness are consequences of this.

 1. Privatising our hopes and fears

-We have a discourse that is dominated by a political “consumerism (that) cleverly compensates us for the loss of our collective ability to act.
+We have a discourse that is dominated by political “consumerism (that) cleverly compensates us for the loss of our collective ability to act.
 Like any form of compensation, it provides us with the rewards that we readily embrace.”

-Populist leaders compensate their lack of collective ability to act by personalising the political and politicising the personal.
-Rather than devolving power to local communities and democracy, they frame themselves as saviours by an emotional hyperproximity and circumstantial melodrama.
+Populist leaders compensate for their lack of collective ability to act by personalising the political and politicising the personal.
+Rather than devolving power to local communities and democracy, they frame themselves as saviours by an emotional hyper proximity and circumstantial melodrama.
 Rather than enabling people to take control of their lives and shape a better society together, they frame themselves as the gatekeeper by a blind hyperactivism and instrumentalisation of victims.
 However, this non-politics is an ideological smokescreen hiding the invisible hand of the market and the paternalist clutch of the state.